 The COVID-19 crisis has generated a lot of enthusiasm around remote work.
 Months of office closures have revealed that allowing employees to work from home can have a positive impact on worker productivity and well-being.
 Big-name companies like Airbnb, Zillow and PwC have gone as far as to scrap their return-to-office plans altogether and let employees work remotely indefinitely if they so choose.

-Yet the speed at which tech giants have turned 180 degrees on remote work versus “on campus” is puzzling.
-Just a few years ago, these companies were investing billions of dollars in sprawling campuses built to foster collaboration and spontaneous interaction, and to keep employees at the workplace until the wee hours.
+Meanwhile, companies like Google and Apple are instituting hybrid work models, requiring most workers to be in the office three out of five days per week.
+Both companies have spent a fortune on sprawling campuses built to foster collaboration and spontaneous interaction, and to keep employees at the workplace until the wee hours.
 (No, doing laundry was no longer a reason for leaving the office early.)

 What If Working from Home Goes on…Forever?New York Times Magazine

-Office workers who long to get back to their cubicles do so for a variety of reasons.
+Indeed, some office workers have been eager to go back to their cubicles – for a variety of reasons.
 Some people may live in small homes and are tired of tidying up their office clutter whenever they want to have a meal at their kitchen table.
 Others are living alone and depend on the office for socializing.

 Others again feel they get too distracted at home and can focus better in an office setting.
 Still others miss the transition period between work and home life that their commute to the office used to provide – which also made it easier to establish a daily routine.

 Interestingly, a significant portion of young tech workers are worried that their career advancement will suffer if they cannot return to the office.
 They feel deprived of the opportunity to network with managers, pick up new skills from co-workers or learn about other parts of the business.

 Compounding worries about being stuck in a job role is the fear of potentially losing the job to someone else.
 As remote workers, employees are suddenly competing with people all around the world who will do their work, just as well, for much less money.